damienmckenna/metatag/README.txt

   configurations via the advanced settings page; doing so will avoid potential conflicts of the same configurations being loaded by both the Metatag module and the new Features-based modules.
+* By default all meta tag output for individual entities will be cached in a separate cache table.
+This may be disabled by unchecking the "Cache meta tag output" option on the Advanced Settings page, which will cause all meta tags for entities to be generated uniquely for each page load.
+Note: the entity configuration and output for other types of pages will still be cached, but this can stop the {cache_metatag} table from growing out of control in some scenarios.

 Developers